Indonesia encounter tougher than Thailand clash according to Brendan Gan | Goal.com

 BY ZULHILMI ZAINAL Follow on Twitter

-Malaysia midfielder Brendan Gan has described their 2-0 Group G World Cup Asian qualification win over Indonesia on Tuesday as a tougher encounter as compared to their 2-1 win against favourites Thailand last week.
+Malaysia midfielder Brendan Gan has described their 2-0 Group G World Cup Asian qualification win over bottom-placed Indonesia on Tuesday as a tougher encounter, as compared to their 2-1 win against favourites Thailand last week.

 Speaking to the press after the match, the Australian-born player described that both teams wanted to play in the Thailand clash, while Indonesia were more content on sitting back.